 Ruth Nampa's education would have ended after 9th grade without financial assistance.
 Her father died when she was a year old, leaving two wives and 11 children.
 Her mother never enrolled in school, and her family's survival depended on her paternal grandparents, who had planned to have her married off.
 But she was a very bright student, and an MGEF scholarship saved her.
 She graduated from secondary school in November 2008 with a B+ on the national test, and in 2010 enrolled in the Faculty of Agriculture at Egerton University.
 She has just graduated with a Bachelor of Science Degree in Agricultural Economics.

-Ruth is the first-born of four children and comes from non-polygamous parents.
+Ruth is the first-born of four children.
 Her father is poorly educated, having only completed the fourth grade, and serves the community as an unpaid preacher.
-Due to a 10 kilometer distance between home and the nearest school, Ruth often arrives late to class, impeding her ability to learn at the same level as her fellow pupils.
-Her father, unable to pay for boarding school himself, sought the assistance of Kajiado Adventist School's head-teacher, and Ruth's story was then presented to MGEF.
+Because she lives 10 kilometers away from the nearest school, Ruth often arrives late to class, impeding her ability to learn at the same level as her fellow students.
+Her father, unable to pay for boarding school himself, sought the assistance of Kajiado Adventist School's principal, and Ruth's story was then presented to MGEF.
 Ruth has been sponsored by MGEF since Grade 3.

 Ruth is one of twenty-three children born in a polygamous household.
-Ruth’s mother took her ten children and chose to raise them on her own, though unemployed and illiterate.
-Ruth enrolled in school for the first time at the age of 10, walking six kms one way.
-Ruth immediately excelled, and ended her first year at the top of her class.
-Despite these accomplishments, Ruth’s mother was intent on marrying her off at the age of 14 to get some relief from the family's extreme poverty.
-After running away from home several times, she came to the attention of MGEF, and is back in school with dreams of becoming a doctor.
+Ruth’s mother took her ten children and chose to raise them on her own, despite being unemployed and illiterate.
+Ruth enrolled in school for the first time at the age of 10, walking six kilometers each way.
+Ruth immediately excelled as a student, and ended her first year at the top of her class.
+Despite her evident talent, Ruth’s mother was intent on marrying her off at the age of 14 in order to relieve the family's extreme poverty.
+After running away from home several times, she came to the attention of MGEF, and is now back in school with dreams of becoming a doctor.

-Sandra lives with her elderly grandmother along with her four siblings.
+Sandra and her four siblings lives with their elderly grandmother.
 One brother attends Kajiado Central Secondary School with the help of sponsors and community support, while the remaining siblings are either too young to go to school or have enrolled in free primary school.
-Sandra's grandmother is unemployed and suffering from a number of ailments, making it impossible for her to earn enough to afford secondary education for Sandra.
-Fortunately, a community member recommended Sandra for MGEF Scholarship Program.
+Sandra's grandmother is unemployed and suffers from a number of ailments, making it impossible for her to earn enough to afford secondary education for Sandra.
+Fortunately, a community member recommended Sandra for an MGEF scholarship.
 She was accepted in January 2012 and has since enrolled in Namanga Girls High School.

-Simaloi was born September 28, 1991 to a family of five children.
-They are extremely poor, and rely on the money they make by selling milk for support.
-The nearest school is 15 kilometers from Simaloi's home, and she would not have been able to get an education without an MGEF scholarship.
-Simaloi is currently attending Machakos Technical Training Institute for a certificate in Secretarial Studies.
+Sarah was born September 28, 1991 to a family of five children.
+Her family is extremely poor, and relies upon money made by selling milk.
+Without an MGEF scholarship, Sarah would not have been able to attend school.
+Sarah is currently attending Machakos Technical Training Institute for a certificate in Secretarial Studies.

 Sharon was born in 1992; her exact birth date is uncertain.
 Despite illness, Sharon's mother worked selling water to a hotel in order to fund Sharon's first year of high school.
 However, she later became too weak to continue working.
 Sharon no longer had any way to pay for her education, and was forced to stop attending in 2010.
 She graduated from secondary school and is currently deciding what her next steps will be for her postsecondary education.

-Silvia was born on 27 December 2000 to a father with three wives and a total of 18 children, ranging from 8 months to 38 years old.
+Silvia was born to a father with three wives and a total of 18 children.
 The family sells milk and prepares tea one day a week to sell at the market.
-Silvia's father, who is unemployed, married off Silvia's sisters at early ages for dowries, and so that he no longer needed to support them.
-According to Silvia's mother, Silvia is now at risk being married off as well.
-MGEF began funding Silvia's education in September of 2010.
+Silvia's father, who is unemployed, married off Silvia's sisters at early ages for their dowries.
+Silvia faced the same fate until MGEF began funding her education in September 2010.

-Sinore came to MGEF in 2016 as a 9-year-old full of potential.
+Sinore came to MGEF in 2016.
 Her father is married to two women and neglects Sinore’s mother and her children.
-The family relies completely upon the meager income Sinore’s mother earns from washing neighbors’ clothes.
-In grade 3, Sinore hopes to find a sponsor who will help her continue her schooling.
+The family relies completely upon the meager income Sinore’s mother earns from washing her neighbors’ clothes.
+With an MGEF scholarship, Sinore is able to continue her education.

-Sophia Timanto is a bright young girl who cannot afford her school fees.
 For years, Sophia was forced to lived with her grandmother, as her stepfather refused to take care of her.
 Now, she lives with her aunt.
-Poverty has kept Sophia out of school, but with an MGEF scholarship, she will soon be able to earn the education she so deserves.
+Poverty has kept Sophia out of school, but with an MGEF scholarship, she can receive the education she deserves.

-Valerie was born 8 December 1996 in Majengo, and is the oldest of two girls.
-Valerie's father offered no support to his family.
-Valerie's mother left him in 2003, and has since been struggling to support her two daughters by doing whatever household work she can find, such as washing clothes.
-MGEF began to support Valerie in January of 2011, and she has recently graduated from Moi Girls Secondary School in Kaijado County.
+Valerie's father offered no financial support to his family.
+Valerie's mother left him in 2003, and has since been struggling to support her two daughters by doing whatever household work she can find.
+MGEF began sponsoring Valerie in January 2011.

-Vivian was born on 13 January 1994.
-Her father, who died in 1995, had four wives and a total of 35 children.
+Vivian's father, who died in 1995, had four wives and a total of 35 children.
 Since his death, Vivian and her seven siblings have been living with an elderly uncle, as Vivian's mother is illiterate and unable to provide for her family.
-The uncle does not believe in educating girls, and has already married off two of Vivian's sisters.
-He planned to arrange a marriage for Vivian as soon as she graduated from primary school, but, due to MGEF sponsorship, she is being sent to boarding school to continue her education.
+The uncle does not believe in educating girls and has already married off two of Vivian's sisters.
+He planned to arrange a marriage for Vivian as soon as she graduated from primary school.
+However, after receiving an MGEF scholarship, Vivian was able to avoid this fate and continue her education at boarding school.

-Zainab was born on 10 May 1997.
-Her father has an illness which costs the family a great deal in medical treatment and also prevents him from working.
-Her father's sickness has a profound psychological affect on her mother, who also does not work.
-Zainab lives with her grandmother and is dependent on the charity of others to support her education.
-Zainab is a bright, hard-working student and has been one of the top five students in her class every year.
+Zainab's father suffers from an illness that prevents him from working and forces the family to dedicate a large portion of their income to his medical expenses.
+Her father's illness has a profound psychological affect on her mother, who also does not work.
+Before receiving her MGEF scholarship, Zainab was dependent on the charity of others to continue her education.
 Zainab had no means of continuing to fund her education and was on the verge of dropping out of school when MGEF began sponsoring her in 2011.
-She will be starting secondary school in 2015.
+Now, Zainab has proven to be a bright, hard-working student and has been one of the top five students in her class every year.